 Earn a salary while you train

-You could earn a salary by training on a School Direct (salaried) programme.
-If you’re already working at or have an existing relationship with a school and want to take the next step, then you may want to consider this route.
+Both these training courses are ideal if you are already working at or have an existing relationship with a school and want to take the next step.

 Alternatively, if you’re a graduate or career changer with a 2:1 or above, you could earn a salary with Teach First.